mmalmi/mmalmi.github.io/_posts/2020-03-03-stop-eating-sugar.md

 Don't look at "official diet recommendations", look at results.

 _P.S.
 I'm speaking from personal experience and observations here.
-I understand there may be personal differences in metabolism.
+I understand there may be individual differences in metabolism.
 Still, I'd like to challenge anyone with a weight problem to leave sugar and other bad carbs out of their diet, and *not* lose weight._